giavinh79/GymTrack/README.md

 # GymTrack

 Simple React.js, TypeScript, and Redux application for tracking and managing a user's fitness journey.
-Deploys automatically on merges to master via Netlify.
+Deploys automatically on merges to master via Netlify - https://gymtrack.netlify.app

 The backend Node.js (Express) API can be found here: [https://github.com/GV79/GymTrackAPI](https://github.com/GV79/GymTrackAPI) but will be deprecated soon.